How much is the team entry?

 What happens if it rains?

+Whilst rain is not a major problem we will monitor wind direction and strength.
 The event will continue as long as the event manager feels that the conditions are not impeding on the health and safety of the participants.
-Racing would cease however, if there were thunder and lightning in the area.
+Racing would cease however, if there were thunder and lightning or excessive winds in the area.

 What safety measures are taken?